St John the Baptist's Church, Crawley

 St John the Baptist's Church is an Anglican church in Crawley, West Sussex, England.
 It is the parish church of Crawley, and is the oldest building in the town centre, dating from the 1250—although many alterations have been made since, and only one wall remains of the ancient building.
 In September 2017, a team from St Peter's Brighton began a new phase in the life of St John's Crawley.
-St John's offer a variety of services, traditional and informal, contemporary services.
+St John's offer a variety of services, traditional and informal, and contemporary services.

 St John's is a Holy Trinity Brompton (HTB) network church.